-- last at least one calendar or academic year, where you’re required to attend for at least 24 weeks out of the year
+- last at least one calendar or academic year, where you’re required to undertake the course for at least 24 weeks out of the year

 - involve at least 21 hours of study, tuition or work experience per week during term time.

-If you’re under 20 years old and you’re studying for a qualification up to A level, Advanced Higher, NVQ/SVQ level 3 or equivalent, your course must:
+If you’re under 20 years old and you’re studying for a qualification up to A level, Scottish Higher National Certificate, NVQ/SVQ level 3 or equivalent, your course must: